cross-platform/icloud-for-linux/README.md

 ```

-It sets some variables and then calls a desktop launcher app supplied in a helper kit by the Snapcraft team for running Qt-based apps inside snaps.
-Similar kits exist for GTK-based apps.
+The shell script sets some variables and then calls a desktop launcher binary app supplied by a helper kit from the Snapcraft team for running Qt-based GUI desktop apps inside snaps.
+A [snap](https://snapcraft.io/docs/getting-started) is a Linux app packaged in a container with the app and all its dependencies, including helper apps like this one.
+A snap is [built using a Snapcraft file](https://snapcraft.io/docs/snapcraft-overview), which is written in [YAML](https://snapcraft.io/docs/snapcraft-format).
+The snap is then built and pushed to the [Snap store](https://snapcraft.io/store) [using a command-line tool](https://snapcraft.io/docs/releasing-your-app) called snapcraft.

-Here is the relevant YAML in the [Snapcraft file](https://github.com/sirredbeard/unofficial-webapp-office/blob/master/snap/snapcraft.yaml) where the helper kit is installed into the snap.
-A snap is a container with our app and all its dependencies, including helper apps like this one.
-This shell script will run inside our container, so the paths it usesare is relative to the snap using $SNAP.
+Note that the launcher shell script will run inside our container, so the paths it uses is set relative to the snap using $SNAP and will be interpreted on the fly when the snapped application is run.

-The helper kit is built using the [make plugin](https://snapcraft.io/docs/make-plugin):
+A similar GUI helper kit exists for [GTK-based apps](https://github.com/ubuntu/snapcraft-desktop-helpers/tree/master/gtk).
+Here is the relevant YAML in the [Snapcraft file](https://github.com/sirredbeard/unofficial-webapp-office/blob/master/snap/snapcraft.yaml) where the helper kit is installed into the snap:

 ```
 parts: